Paul Rose (TV presenter)

 Paul Rose (born 1951) is a British television presenter who mainly works for the BBC.
 He is an accomplished diver, mountaineer and explorer whose skills and interests led to his role as a documentary presenter.

+Career

+Royal Geographical Society

-Rose made frequent expeditions to Antarctica, supporting scientists engaged in research, and for eight 6-month seasons was base commander of Rothera Research Station.
+Rose was vice-president of the Royal Geographical Society from 1999 to 2002 and made frequent expeditions to Antarctica, supporting scientists engaged in research, and for eight 6-month seasons was base commander of Rothera Research Station.

+TV presenter

-In 2006, Rose presented the 5-part BBC Four documentary series Voyages of Discovery.
+In 2006, Rose presented the five-part BBC Four documentary series Voyages of Discovery.

-In 2008 he co-presented the 8-part BBC Two documentary series Oceans.
+In 2008 he co-presented the eight-part BBC Two documentary series Oceans.

-In 2011 he co-presented the 4-part BBC Two documentary series Britain's Secret Seas.
+In 2011 he co-presented the four-part BBC Two documentary series Britain's Secret Seas.